rgladstone/EC-K-typing/README.md

 Annotated using prokka 1.14.5 and panaroo 3.1.4 from https://github.com/tseemann/prokka and https://github.com/gtonkinhill/panaroo to give consistent annotation across the DB.

 IS-element associated annotations, but not sequence, have been removed.
-Kaptive V3 is, therefore, required.
+Kaptive V3 is, therefore, required for this version.
 Other known non-capsule genes (beta-lactamse) annotations within the K-locus have been removed, but not the sequence.